amarmer/Lambda-Metaprogramming-LMP/README.md

 Bellow is implementation of factorial using LMP.

 Lambda doesn't have a name, and it is not possible to call it recursively.<br/>
-In order to simplify calling lambda recursively, a helper function `RecursiveLambda` is used.
+In order to call lambda recursively, a helper function `RecursiveLambda` is used.

 ```C++
 template <typename LAMBDA>